Inventor and Designer of Postural Control Insoles

 For obvious reasons, this would be a very difficult study to conduct.

-What exactly is forefoot varus and forefoot supinatus?
+What exactly are forefoot varus and forefoot supinatus?

 Podiatrists use these terms to describe connective tissue changes in the foot resulting from positional shifts.